markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Add a Little HTML

 HTML (or Hypertext Markup Language, in case anyone asks) is the underlying structure of any webpage.
-Looking at our Run Buddy mock-up, every piece&mdash;the header, the sign-up form, the trainer images&mdash;is an HTML element.
-This is why we created an `index.html` file in the previous step.
-All of our HTML code and content will go in this file.
+Every piece of the Run Buddy mock-up&mdash;the header, sign-up form, trainer images&mdash;is an HTML element.
+This is why we created an `index.html` file in the previous step: to hold all of this content and code.

 We could open this single file in our code editor (VS Code), but we should start thinking about Run Buddy as a project that will eventually have multiple files and folders.
 So let's open the entire `run-buddy` folder in VS Code.

-You can do this in a number of ways: by either dragging the folder into VS Code, using VS Code's "File > Open Folder" menu option, or opening it from the command line.
+You can do this in a number of ways: by dragging the folder into VS Code, using VS Code's "File > Open Folder" menu option, or opening it from the command line.

 To open VS Code from the command line, in the `run-buddy` directory, run the command `code .` (the `.` means "this directory").